North and South Leith, Midlothian

 A connecting corridor ran down the centre of the site to a cruciform infirmary complex at the south.

 During the First World War, the site was taken over for use as a military hospital and nurses' home with a separate nurses' dining room and wooden operating theatre being added.
-In August 1918, it was transferred to the use of the United States Navy.
-From 1930 it became known as the Eastern General Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.